Latest Posts

 7. Let the blanks sit in the resin for twice as long as the vacuum was running.

-8. After the alloted time, remove the blanks from the resin and wrap each one individually in tinfoil so they can cure without sticking together.
+8. After the allotted time, remove the blanks from the resin and wrap each one individually in tinfoil so they can cure without sticking together.

 10. Remove the blanks from the oven and let them cool completely.
 Your stabilized pen blank is ready!